Abir-H26/Soft-Multi-Material-Magnetic-Fibers-with-Intergated-Sensing-for-Assisting-Rehabilitation/README.md

 <h1>Soft Multi‑Material Magnetic Fibers and Textiles with Integrated Sensing</h1>
 <h3>A Soft‑Robotics Platform with Embedded Perception and ML‑Driven Curvature Tracking</h3>

-<h2>📘 Overview</h2>
+<h2>Overview</h2>
 <p>
-  This repository contains the software, models, and supplementary materials for our research on
+  This repository contains the published paper for our research on
   <strong>soft multi‑material magnetic fibers</strong> with <strong>integrated sensing and real‑time perception</strong>.
   The system combines:
 </p>